bmeurant/technical-docs/software-architecture/architectural-patterns/service-mesh.md

 **Typical Communication Flow:**
 1. An operator defines a policy in the **Control Plane** (e.g., "all traffic to Service B must have a 1-second [[posa#Timeout|timeout]]").
 2. The Control Plane translates this policy into a specific configuration and pushes it to all relevant sidecar proxies.
-3. When Service A wants to call Service B, its outbound call is transparently intercepted by its local sidecar proxy (Proxy A).
+3. When Service A wants to call Service B, its outbound call is transparently intercepted by its local sidecar [[proxy-pattern|proxy]] (Proxy A).
-4. Proxy A, using the configuration from the Control Plane, discovers an instance of Service B, applies the [[posa#Timeout|timeout]] policy, encrypts the traffic using mTLS, and forwards the request to the sidecar proxy of Service B (Proxy B).
+4. Proxy A, using the configuration from the Control Plane, discovers an instance of Service B, applies the [[posa#Timeout|timeout]] policy, encrypts the traffic using mTLS, and forwards the request to the sidecar [[proxy-pattern|proxy]] of Service B (Proxy B).
 5. Proxy B receives the request, decrypts it, and forwards it to the local Service B instance.
 6. Throughout this process, both proxies collect detailed metrics and logs and send them back to the Control Plane for centralized observability.